 An ivory trouser, black booties and some bangle jewelry complete the look of this Style Board.
 Click on the individual images below the collection for shopping information, where you’ll find each item priced at less than $40.

 Click on any link below for more details about these items:

 Even though I love to put a look together for women over 60, I realize that we’re all unique.
 What I think is a great outfit may not be your cup of tea.

 So I’ve gathered some shopping sources that offer stylish and casual clothes for women in their 60s.
+You will also find casual dresses for women over 60 at online shops such as Chicos, Nordstrom, and Talbots.
 Check them out and see what you think:

 - Chicos – classic styles that are designed with women over 50 in mind.
 International shipping available.